-Han people resumed their rule during the Ming dynasty.
-One distinction is the overseas expeditions during the period 1405-1433 led by Zheng He, a eunuch and confidante of the emperor of the Ming dynasty.
-According to Gavin (2003), on March 8, 1421 Zheng He sailed the largest fleet the world had ever seen from China.
-The fleet reached America 70 years before Columbus and circumnavigated the globe a century before Magellan.
+Han people resumed their rule during the Ming Dynasty.
+Ming Dynasty had made great achievements in overseas expeditions during the period 1405-1433 led by Zheng He, a close confidant of the emperor of the Ming Dynasty.
+According to Gavin (2003), Zheng He sailed the largest fleet the world had ever seen from China on March 8, 1421.
+The fleet reached American Continent 70 years before Columbus and circumnavigated the globe a century before Magellan.
+(Map of Ming Dynasty)

 The first emperor of the Ming Dynasty, Zhu Yuanzhang, was a homeless when he joined the Red Turban rebellion in the lower Yangtse region.
 Similar to the first emperor of Han Dynasty, he was very suspicious of the educated courtiers around him.
 This harsh governmental style was partly due to the influence of governmental institutions of the previous Mongol period that were marked by a strong centralization.

 Zhu Yuanzhang began with popular policies by cutting taxes and fair government.
 He also repaid his political debts by awarding his supporters with lavish appointments in high positions.
 However, he had toppled most of his own appointees before his death.
 Zhu Yuanzhang had brought civil service entrance examination standard to a new plateau with his more elaborate curriculum.
 He meticulously compiled his law code in 20 years.
 These efforts were a mixed blessing to society.

 Zhu Di, uncle to the rightful new emperor Zhu Yunwen, wrestled the throne from his nephew in a four-year bloody civil war.
 He crowned himself emperor in 1402.
 He had led successful northern expeditions against nomadic tribes, and in 1421 he then moved his capital to Beijing to further secure his kingdom.